Skip to main content

 • Investigate the UHP if your out-of-state health insurance does not cover services at the Student Health Center.

-• Send your completed and signed immunization record to the Student Health Center by August 1 for fall, January 3 for spring, or May 1 for summer.
+• Submit your completed immunization records to the Vaccine Portal by August 1 for Fall admission, January 1 for Spring admission, or May 1 for Summer admission.

 • If you deal with ongoing medical or mental health issues, let us assist you in your health maintenance plan.
 Call 314-977-2323 prior to or at the beginning of the school year and make an appointment to see our providers.